m-ld/sustainable-web-apps/spec/index.md

 So, why do people keep building apps which lock users in and keep control over their users' personal data?
 We see two reasons.

-First: there is an economic incentive to developing unhealthy apps.
+First: there is an economic incentive to developing unsustainable apps.
 Data is valuable, and companies who produce applications would prefer to have access to as much of it as possible.
 Active users are valuable, as they produce valuable data, and are also available to target with another revenue source, advertising.